-In order to reduce injuries in the glass and glazing industries, AGGA will require members to have an approved SMS in place by 2018.
-If your organisation already has an externally certified SMS, or you have a management system in place which satisfies AGGA’s Self-assessment Audit, there is no need to use AGGA’s model.
+In order to reduce injuries in the glass and glazing industries, AGWA will require members to have an approved SMS in place by 2018.
+If your organisation already has an externally certified SMS, or you have a management system in place which satisfies AGWA’s Self-assessment Audit, there is no need to use AGWA’s model.

 What makes a good SMS?

 Continual improvement in performance is the objective of an SMS, and that only occurs if the system is designed and maintained as an effective set of inter-related, interacting processes.

 Systems follow the “Plan, Do, Check, Act” model.